 In order to understand the sports agent’s role, it’s useful to look at the history of the sports agent and how this role has evolved along with professional sports.
 The sports agent has developed in three stages:

-1. Legal advisor — Legal advice on player agreements.
-At the beginning of professional sports, without globalization or a supply and demand mechanism in the marketplace, teams and players dealt directly with each other to broker deals.
+1. Legal Advisor — Legal advice on player agreements.
+At the beginning of professional sports, without globalization or supply and demand mechanism in the marketplace, teams, and players dealt directly with each other to broker deals.
 The very first deals were simple verbal agreements, and only later did written agreements develop.
 The player would then take their deal to a lawyer, who would be paid an hourly fee for his legal advice.
 The legal advisor played a passive role.